jakubowski1005/know-your-protein-api/README.md

 ***Know your protein*** is web application that allows secondary structure analysis of proteins based on their infrared spectras.

-*This repository is responsible for server-side part of application.
+*This repository contains server-side part of application.
 Client-side part of the app is available [here](https://github.com/jakubowski1005/know-your-protein-client).*

 ## Table of content